komiamiko/doodads/kruskal_tree/README.md

 Of course, we have no business constructing the number, but we can have fun making trees and playing the tree game.

+*This collection is named after Kruskal because it's Kruskal's Tree Theorem that proves the tree game always ends, though the idea of the trees and original tree/TREE functions were proposed by Harvey Friedman, so perhaps it would be more fitting to name this collection after Friedman.
+It's Friedman's trees and Kruskal's proof of termination.*

 Relevant files:

 1. `kruskal_tree.py` for playing with trees in general